coldbox-modules/cbdebugger/readme.md

 		debugMode : true,
 		// The URL password to use to activate it on demand debugPassword  : "cb:null",
+		// This flag enables/disables the end of request debugger panel docked to the bottem of the page.
+		// If you disable i, then the only way to visualize the debugger is via the `/cbdebugger` endpoint requestPanelDock : true,
 		// Request Tracker Options
 		requestTracker : {
 			// Track all cbdebugger events, by default this is off, turn on, when actually profiling yourself :) How Meta!